 5 He hath builded against me, and compassed me with gall and travail.

-6 He hath set me in dark places, as they that be dead of old.
+6 He hath made me to dwell in dark places, as those that have been long dead.

-7 He hath hedged me about, that I cannot get out: he hath made my chain heavy.
+7 He hath walled me about, that I cannot go forth; he hath made my chain heavy.

-8 Also when I cry and shout, he shutteth out my prayer.
+8 Yea, when I cry, and call for help, he shutteth out my prayer.

-9 He hath inclosed my ways with hewn stone, he hath made my paths crooked.
+9 He hath walled up my ways with hewn stone; he hath made my paths crooked.

-10 He was unto me as a bear lying in wait, and as a lion in secret places.
+10 He is unto me as a bear lying in wait, as a lion in secret places.

 12 He hath bent his bow, and set me as a mark for the arrow.

-13 He hath caused the arrows of his quiver to enter into my reins.
+13 He hath caused the shafts of his quiver to enter into my reins.

-14 I was a derision to all my people; and their song all the day.
+14 I am become a derision to all my people, and their song all the day.

-15 He hath filled me with bitterness, he hath made me drunken with wormwood.
+15 He hath filled me with bitterness, he hath sated me with wormwood.

-18 And I said, My strength and my hope is perished from the LORD:
+18 And I said, My strength is perished, and mine expectation from Jehovah.

-19 Remembering mine affliction and my misery, the wormwood and the gall.
+19 Remember mine affliction and my misery, the wormwood and the gall.

-20 My soul hath them still in remembrance, and is humbled in me.
+20 My soul hath them still in remembrance, and is bowed down within me.

-22 It is of the LORD'S mercies that we are not consumed, because his compassions fail not.
+22 It is of Jehovah's lovingkindnesses that we are not consumed, because his compassions fail not.

-24 The LORD is my portion, saith my soul; therefore will I hope in him.
+24 Jehovah is my portion, saith my soul; therefore will I hope in him.

-25 The LORD is good unto them that wait for him, to the soul that seeketh him.
+25 Jehovah is good unto them that wait for him, to the soul that seeketh him.

-26 It is good that a man should both hope and quietly wait for the salvation of the LORD.
+26 It is good that a man should hope and quietly wait for the salvation of Jehovah.

 27 It is good for a man that he bear the yoke in his youth.

-28 He sitteth alone and keepeth silence, because he hath borne it upon him.
+28 Let him sit alone and keep silence, because he hath laid it upon him.

-29 He putteth his mouth in the dust; if so be there may be hope.
+29 Let him put his mouth in the dust, if so be there may be hope.

-30 He giveth his cheek to him that smiteth him: he is filled full with reproach.
+30 Let him give his cheek to him that smiteth him; let him be filled full with reproach.

-32 But though he cause grief, yet will he have compassion according to the multitude of his mercies.
+32 For though he cause grief, yet will he have compassion according to the multitude of his lovingkindnesses.

-34 To crush under his feet all the prisoners of the earth,
+34 To crush under foot all the prisoners of the earth,

 36 To subvert a man in his cause, the Lord approveth not.